Hicks homers twice, Yanks beat Rays 3-2 to move over .500

 TAKING RESPONSIBILITY

-Cedeno said he saw a signal that the infield would be back before turning to second on Brett Gardner's seventh-inning comebacker Wednesday and realizing the fielders had moved in and no one was covering the base.
+Cedeno said he saw a signal that the infield would be back before turning to second on Gardner's seventh-inning comebacker Wednesday and realizing the fielders had moved in and no one was covering the base.
 Cedeno bounced a rushed throw to first for an error as Gardner and Rickie Weeks Jr. collided, and the go-ahead run scored.

 ''I should have stepped off the rubber and looked back and see where the infielders were,'' Cedeno said. ''I totally take the blame for it.''